Feeding babies and toddlers - finger foods

 Bread and other cereals

-- Strips of bread or toast (spreads such as cream cheese will make them softer and a little easier to manage)
+- Strips of bread or toast (spreads such as cream cheese or peanut butter will make them softer and a little easier to manage) There is no need to delay or avoid potentially allergenic foods (such as egg, peanuts, wheat, cow’s milk, soy and fish) to prevent food allergies or eczema.

 - Tiny sandwiches with avocado, vegemite or ricotta cheese